 - With appropriate funding and support, school leaders should offer comprehensive professional development for teachers, other staff members, and school and community service personnel working in schools, including training in:

-- Strategies that promote a schoolwide positive environment
+- Strategies that promote a positive school environment.

 - Models for school-based collaboration, coordination, and consultation.